TinoMartino094/Silk-touch-X-spawners/README.md

 The mod generates a configuration file at `config/spawner-pickaxe.json`.
 You can customize the following options:

 - `recipeIngredient`: The item ID required to craft the Spawner Pickaxe (Default: `minecraft:dragon_egg`).
-- `pickaxeDamage`: The amount of durability damage the Golden Pickaxe takes when crafted into a Spawner Pickaxe (Default: `16`).
+- `pickaxeDamage`: The amount of durability damage the Golden Pickaxe has when crafted into a Spawner Pickaxe (Default: `16`).

 ---